Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 I have.

 This is bad for two reasons.
-It's bad because the part of it that's somewhat true, nobody actually acts accordingly, and it's bad because the part of it that isn't true everyone believes.
+It's bad because the part of it that's somewhat true, nobody actually actually uses, and it's bad because the part of it that isn't true everyone takes as gospel.

 The part that's true is the second part.
 Most of a user's latency will probably be in the network call and the db call.